exposr/exposrd/README.md

 # Running exposr

-## Containers
+## Runtime artifacts

+Currently, only containers are available as a runtime artifacts.
-Latest release is available as `latest`, latest development is available as `unstable`.
+Latest release is available with the `latest` tag, latest development is available with the `unstable` tag.

 ## Quick start
-You can quickly try out exposr without installing anything
+You can quickly try out exposr without installing anything.

 Run the server, the server will listen on port 8080 and the API will be exposed at `http://host.docker.internal:8080`.
 HTTP ingress sub-domains will be allocated from `http://localhost:8080`.